Our Pro Bono Group conducts research on children’s rights.

 Pro bono is a Latin phrase for professional work and research undertaken voluntarily without payment and for the benefit of the public good.
 The Pro Bono Group, believing that working for children and young individual’s rights is a particularly important social responsibility, conducts research on children’s rights.

 Professor Marit Skivenes is the principal investigator and chair of the group.
-The members of the group include staff from the Centre for Research on Discretion and Paternalism, students at the Department for Administration and Organization Theory, and volunteers interested in child welfare.
+The members of the group include staff from the Centre for Research on Discretion and Paternalism, students at the Department of Government, and volunteers interested in child welfare.

 Previous project: Mitt Liv Barnevern

 The Pro Bono Group’s most recent completed project is an evaluation of the “Mitt Liv” (“My Life”) program.
 “Mitt Liv” is a project developed by “Forandringsfabrikken” (“The Change Factory”) and “Barnevernsproffene.”
 Its ambition is to change how child welfare workers work so that the child is at the centre of child welfare decisions.
 The project is set to change work procedures in and the ethos of many municipalities in Norway.
 “Forandringsfabrikken” is a foundation that, with the public, works to highlight a child-centred perspective in the Norwegian child welfare system.
 “BarnevernsProffene” are youth working for “Forandringsfabrikken” who are experts by experience with the child welfare system.